TSUNAGI Architecture

 Current Boundaries

-TSUNAGI is a working follower node with full observability.
-Producer capabilities exist as offline evaluation only.
+TSUNAGI is a working follower node with full observability and an execution-aware forge pipeline proven on the preview network.
 The following table shows what is implemented and what is not.

 CapabilityStatus